 Down To Earth – multiple locations

 Though a bit tofu-heavy, the hot bar and salad bar is excellent – always fresh and always delicious.
-Their vegan brownies are also amazing, and you can buy Bhakti Chai and Rebbl drinks here (our favorites)!
+Their vegan baked goods are great, and if you want anything in bulk, this is the place to get it!

 Juicy Brew – Kaimuki